 Brotherhood was also on the mind on running back James Butler, whom I interviewed in the locker room.
+He credited the offensive line for his stellar performance.
+“The O-line was going crazy,” he said.
+He also noted the shift in momentum after halftime.
 “We really came alive in that second half,” Butler said.
 “We know how good we can be.
 We’re still putting pieces together, still trying to play a complete game.
 But yeah, it’s a brotherhood in this locker room.”

 Speaking of brotherhood, wide receiver Nick Holley was outside signing autographs for fans during the press conference.
-(His twin brother Nate Holley, who played in the CFL before joining the Miami Dolphins this offseason, was also in attendance.)
+(His twin brother Nate Holley, who played in the CFL before joining the Miami Dolphins this offseason, was also in attendance.
+The two both landed on the Los Angeles Rams’ practice squad in 2018.)
 I was fortunate enough to interview Nick Holley after the game.